 GASC Board of Directors

-Building on more than 25 years of strong relationships in Estonia in education, visits among Estonian and United States delegations, and business development, Mr. Huge has joined forces with Jonathan Zucker, president of InterTech Group, to form the Global Alliance of South Carolina, which presents a broader opportunity to combine these same interests among Israel, Estonia and South Carolina.
+Building on more than 25 years of strong relationships in Estonia in education, visits among Estonian and United States delegations, and business development, Mr. Huge has joined forces with Jonathan Zucker, president of InterTech Group, to form the Global Alliance South Carolina, which presents a broader opportunity to combine these same interests among Israel, Estonia and South Carolina.

 Harry Huge is an attorney who concentrates on complex, commercial litigation in federal and state courts; international business and transaction law; and corporate matters, including securities, criminal defense, venture capital, biotechnology, communication, and investment transactions.
 He has represented both US and foreign clients in commercial and financial transactions in numerous European, Asian, and South American countries.